-- (g) any amendments to that document immediately prior to the Relevant Transfer Date; - (h) any similar pension protection in accordance with the Annexes D1-D3 inclusive to Part D of this Schedule as notified to the Supplier by the Buyer;
+- (a) any amendments to that document immediately prior to the Relevant Transfer Date; - (b) any similar pension protection in accordance with the Annexes Error!
+Reference source not found.-Error!
+Reference source not found. inclusive to Part D of this Schedule as notified to the Supplier by the Buyer;